nickconlon/outcome_assessment_user_study/README.md

 This project is for a human subject study to evaluate the Outcome Assessment algorithm.
 We investigated how knowledge of robot competency impacts human decision-making when there is uncertainty about the state of the world and the robot's capabilities.

-The Outcome Assessment metric from Factorized Machine Self-Confidence enables an autonamous robot to understand its task competency.
+The Outcome Assessment metric from Factorized Machine Self-Confidence enables an autonomous robot to understand its task competency.
 This project extends the following:

 [Machine Self-confidence in Autonomous Systems via Meta-analysis of Decision Processes](https://link.springer.com/chapter/10.1007/978-3-030-20454-9_21)